vetux/xng/README.md

 - Cross Plattform (Linux, Windows and Android)

 ## Planned Features
-- Vulkan GPU driver
 - Frame Graph Renderer rewrite to utilize hardware features of Vulkan
 - Image Based Environment Lighting for the PBR Model
+- GPU Platform abstraction will be removed

 ## Screenshots
 ![](https://raw.githubusercontent.com/vetux/xng-assets/refs/heads/master/screenshots/ScreenshotFramegraph.jpg)

-## Drivers
+## Platforms

-Drivers are implementations of interfaces in the xEngine API (For example through 3rd party libraries) that can be optionally compiled into the engine library.
-If a driver interface implementation type is instantiated in an application the corresponding driver must be defined by the linked engine library by enabling the corresponding cmake option/s in [drivers.cmake](cmake/drivers.cmake) when compiling the engine library.
+Platforms are implementations of interfaces in the xEngine API (For example through 3rd party libraries) that can be optionally compiled into the engine library.
+If a platform interface implementation type is instantiated in an application the corresponding platform must be defined by the linked engine library by enabling the corresponding cmake option/s in [platform.cmake](cmake/platform.cmake) when compiling the engine library.

-- Display Manager
+- DisplayEnvironment Manager
     - GLFW
 - 3D AudioData
     - OpenAL-Soft